-The FDA made a few changes to the drug's label information regarding the cardiovascular risks associated with Xeljanz at this time, including heart attack and stroke.
+The FDA required a few changes to the drug's label information regarding the cardiovascular risks associated with Xeljanz, including heart attack and stroke.
 However, it required company officials to conduct a post-approval study to determine the risk factors associated with cardiovascular events (CVE) and death due to heart failure with Xeljanz.

-The FDA has now required Pfizer, the drug manufacturer, to conduct a post-approval study evaluating whether there is an increased risk of heart failure and CVEs among RA patients taking the dangerous drug.
+FDA has now required Pfizer, the drug manufacturer, to conduct a post-approval study evaluating whether there is an increased risk of heart failure and CVEs among rheumatoid arthritis patients taking the dangerous drug.

 The study will be known as the Xeljanz Cardiovascular Outcomes Study (XVOS).
 It is designed to determine whether there is an increased risk of heart failure and cardiovascular death among RA patients taking Xeljanz, compared with other rheumatoid arthritis treatments.

-The study will be a large, worldwide, observational registry in patients with RA that have received treatment with Xeljanz to determine if they have an increased rate of heart failure or CVEs compared to RA patients not treated with Xeljanz.
+The study will be a large, worldwide, observational registry in patients with RA that have received treatment with Xeljanz to determine if they have an increased rate of heart failure or CVEs compared to rheumatoid arthritis people not treated with Xeljanz.
 Researchers hope to enroll nearly 40,000 patients with RA that have received at least one prescription for Xeljanz.